-Welcome to the 80SJNB jitter, noise, BER, and serial data link analysis software
+Welcome to the 80SJNB jitter, noise, BER, serial data link, PAM4, and TDECQ analysis software

 The 80SJNB analysis software enhances the capabilities of the DSA8300 Digital Serial Analyzer.
-Several versions are available: 80SJNB Essentials, 80SJNB Advanced with Serial Data Link Analysis, and 80SJNB-PAM4 with advanced PAM4 signaling analysis.
+Several versions are available: 80SJNB Essentials, 80SJNB Advanced with Serial Data Link Analysis, 80SJNB-PAM4 with advanced PAM4 signaling analysis, and 80SJNB with TDECQ (Transmitter and Dispersion Eye Closure Quaternary for PAM4) measurement that is now part of the PAM4 package.